Courtney Reum: Career

 Reum was made an Inc "500 Fastest Growing Private Companies in America" and named one of Beverage Information's Rising Stars and recipient of the Technomic Fast 50 Award.

-Reum launched the investment and brand development firm M13 with his partner/brother Carter Reum in 2016.
+Reum launched the investment and brand development firm M13 with his brother and business partner in 2016.
 The investment firm focuses on start-up consumer product companies whose intention and brand messaging appeal to the trends that interest Millennials in health, environmental concerns and achievements.
 In April 2016 it was reported that M13 would be syndicating $100 million in investments into dozens of start up companies.